Three Polish regions row back anti-LGBT resolutions after EU pressure

 The resolution also declared support for “every Malopolskie family, because that is the foundation of the social system of the state”.

-Malopolskie assembly chairman Witold Kozłowski said in a statement that while the region is “built on values and based on the centuries-old tradition of Christianity,” he and other councillors had no desire “to take responsibility for keeping [the region] without these EU funds”.
+Malopolskie assembly chairman Witold Kozłowski said in a statement that while the region is “built on values and based on the centuries-old tradition of Christianity”, he and other councillors had no desire “to take responsibility for keeping [the region] without these EU funds”.

-In Podkarpackie, the assembly passed a resolution declaring the province “a region of well-established tolerance.”
+In Podkarpackie, the assembly passed a resolution declaring the province “a region of well-established tolerance”.

-Lubelskie also approved a motion affirming “the protection of fundamental rights and freedoms” that also supports “the right of parents to raise their children according to their beliefs,” according to Reuters.
+Lubelskie also approved a motion affirming “the protection of fundamental rights and freedoms” that also supports “the right of parents to raise their children according to their beliefs”, according to Reuters.

 Poland’s justice minister Zbigniew Ziobro said his Law and Justice party was against the repeals, adding that the financial pressure from the commission amounted to “blackmail”.